All Your Time Is Baby Time

 Parenting Is Letting Go

-It's the bittersweet in parenting.
 Every milestone is an accomplishment, and you can be proud you helped your child get there.
-But at the same time, every milestone means your child is more independent and needs you a little less.
-When she's tiny, won't sleep through the night, and can't do for herself, you feel like it will never end.
-Then it seems like it's the next day and she's waving goodbye.
+At the same time, each one means your child is more independent and needs you a little less.
+It's the bittersweet of being a parent.